 When To Call A Vet

-Contact your vet immediately if there is a chance that your dog is having a seizure due to poisoning, if your dog's seizure lasts longer than 3 minutes, or if your dogs has more than one seizure in a row.
+Contact your vet immediately if there is a chance that your dog is having a seizure due to poisoning, if your dog's seizure lasts longer than 3 minutes, or if your dog has more than one seizure in a row.

 When it comes to the question of whether a seizure can kill a dog, most seizures are short, lasting less than 3 minutes and with proper treatment, the pet can lead a normal life.
 However, seizures can be a serious health concern and even short seizures could cause brain damage.
 If your dog suffers a seizure that continues for more than 30 minutes serious permanent brain damage could occur.

 If your dog has a brief seizure then quickly recovers be sure to call your vet to let them know.
-Your vet may suggest that you to bring your dog in for an examination or they may simply make a note in your dog's records and ask you to bring your dog in for an examination if it happens again.
+Your vet may suggest that you bring your dog in for an examination or they may simply make a note in your dog's records and ask you to bring your dog in for an examination if it happens again.
 Some dogs will have an unexplained ‘one off’ seizure, while other dogs continue to have seizures throughout their life due to epilepsy or illness.

 Treatment for Seizures In Dogs